 It is important that you budget yearly.
 Review the costs listed in the financial aid budget.
 Factor out direct costs, University charged items such as tuition, fees and instruments.
-Look over the remaining non-direct costs and determine if they are necessary (health insurance) or if they can be adjusted (rent).
+Look over the remaining indirect costs and determine if they are necessary (health insurance) or if they can be adjusted (rent).
 Total the remaining costs and divide by 12.
 You now have your expected monthly budget for living.
 Make sure you budget realistically and include funds for something non-dental related.

-I have found the following budgeting apps useful for students:
+Finance Buzz rates the following as the BEST budgeting apps for 2025: